ocean-transport/guides/Setting_up_conda_on_clusters.md

 ## Step 6: Boot up jupyterlab

 You can launch Jupyterlab via ssh tunneling.
-(I no longer have access to Gyre so if someone could check if the following procedures work on it, that'd be swell!!)

     - Boot up Jupyter lab without a browser: `jupyter lab --no-browser`.
 (You should get a message that the lab is running at `localhost:XXXX` where XXXX will be the remote port address.)
     - Now open a new Terminal window and ssh to that port using: `ssh -A -t -l <username>@gyre.ldeo.columbia.edu  -L YYYY:localhost:XXXX`.
 YYYY can be any available port on your local machine.